RealBusinessAccount/SplitBit-Emulator/SplitBit Programming Manual.md

 SplitBit is a small 8 bit CPU.
 It is a Harvard Architecture machine with a separate 64k memory space for its Program and another for its Data.

-It has six registers:
+It has seven registers:
+ - The A and B Registers are each a general purpose 8 bit register.
- - The A and B Registers are the 8 bit operands for the ALU.
-All ALU operations use them as operands.
-They can also be used as general purpose accumulators.
+	 - A and B are the operand registers for the ALU.
+	 - A and B together form a 16-bit circular shift register, AB, in the context of the bit shift instructions, SHL and SHR.
+	 - ALU operations do not overwrite A or B.
+	 - A and B are preserved through subroutine calls.
+They can pass two bytes to a subroutine, but cannot directly pass bytes back from a subroutine.

- - The Q Register is the 8 bit ALU output register, all ALU operations store their result in it.
+ - The Q Register is the 8 bit ALU output register.
+	 - All ALU operations store their result in Q.
+	 - Q is not preserved through subroutine calls.
+It can be used to pass a one byte result back to the calling routine.

  - The Program Counter is a 16 bit pointer into the Program Memory.
-It points to the current operation the CPU is executing.
-It initializes at address 0x0000.
+ 	 - The PC points to the current operation the CPU is executing, it initializes at Program Address 0x0000.
+ 	 - The PC is only modified by the branch instructions and the CALL and RET instructions.
+It cannot be directly set by the programmer.**

  - The Data Pointer is a 16 bit pointer into the Data Memory.
-It points to the current byte of data that the CPU can read or write to, and can be set arbitrarily by the programmer to any value in the Data Memory.
-It initializes at location 0x0000.
+ 	 - The DP points to the current byte of data that the CPU can read or write to, it initializes at Data Address 0x0000.
+ 	 - The DP can be set arbitrarily by the programmer to any value.

  - The Stack Pointer is a 16 bit pointer into the Data Memory.
-It points to the current element of the stack, and is only ever modified by the use of the push and pop instructions.
-It initializes at location 0xFFFF.
+ 	 - The SP points to the current element of the stack, it initializes at location 0xFFFF.
+ 	 - The SP value is only modified by the push and pop instructions and cannot be set by the programmer.
+ 	 - The SP must always be greater than the DP.
+If not, the CPU will recognize that the Stack and Data have collided and will halt.

  - The Status register is an 8 bit register whose various bits are used as flags.
 Only three of these flags are used in the current implementation.
 	 - Bit 0 is the Carry/Borrow Flag.
 Any arithmetic operation either sets or clears it depending on whether or not the result causes Q to overflow/underflow.
 It is a 1 if a carry/underflow occurred, and a 0 otherwise.
 	 - Bit 1 is the Stack Collision Flag.
 It is set if the Data Pointer's value ever meets or exceeds the Stack Pointer's value.
 This condition also sets the Halt Flag.